-Cannabis usually referred to as marijuana, is the most commonly abused illicit drugs.
+Cannabis usually referred to as marijuana, is the most commonly abused illicit drug.
 The drug causes infertility, lack of motivation and paranoia.

 This drug comes in powder form and liquid form and it stimulates the nervous system causing the euphoric feeling.

-Also called as MDMA, this drug creates the high feeling and can cause high body temperature which could be fatal.
+Ecstasy is also called MDMA, this drug creates a high feeling and can cause high body temperature which could be fatal.

 These are commonly abused, inhalants are usually household cleansers alike ammonia, bleach and other substance that emit fumes.
 Prolonged use of an inhalant can cause brain damage.

-Nicotine, the substance found in the cigarettes is addictive and it is the most commonly abused drugs.
+Nicotine, the substance found in cigarettes is addictive and it is the most commonly abused drug.

-Commonly called PCP, overuse of this drug causes the person to act aggressively and dangerously.
+Commonly called PCP, the overuse of this drug causes the person to act aggressively and dangerously.

 Symptoms and Signs of Drug Abuse